n0sys/Reverse-Engineering/Notes/Assembly_x86.md

 - a)
 	- AT&T: ***movl %esp, %ebp***  [move esp to ebp]
 	- Intel: ***mov esp, ebp***  [move ebp to esp]
+- b)
+	- AT&T: comments start with # symbol
+	- Intel: comments start with ; symbol (could change based on the assembler)

+## Assembly Programs

 ---
 > Diagrams courtesy of https://github.com/mytechnotalent